arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 In this code:

 - Timing control maintains consistent sample intervals, which is essential for proper frequency analysis
-- ADC conversion uses the Opta™'s 12-bit resolution and accounts for the internal voltage divider by dividing by the `DIVIDER` constant (0.3034), effectively recovering the actual voltage at the input terminal
+- ADC conversion uses Opta™'s 12-bit resolution and accounts for the internal voltage divider by dividing by the `DIVIDER` constant (0.3034), effectively recovering the actual voltage at the input terminal
 - The multiplication by 1000.0 converts the result from volts to millivolts, matching the ADXL335 calibration values
 - Acceleration calculation applies the calibrated zero-point and sensitivity values to get accurate g-force measurements